Proyolo-ks1/TankyTroubles/README.md

 The content of this project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/legalcode).

 **Note:** All rights to the original game *Tank Trouble* and its assets belong to Subterranean Software.
 No original assets from the game are included.
+BUT there are some audio recordings of effect sounds of the original game included (not owned by me).